 A few months later, I had made promotion to lieutenant colonel and had taken over as the wing's chief of safety.
 My focus moved from our almost brand new Gulfstreams to the wing's thirty-year old Boeing 707s.
 I discovered we had been loading the older 707-100's with too much fuel and made enough noise to get them to stop.
 The Boeing 707 squadron commander was furious.

-"I hear the big birds aren't showing you much love, Eddie," Benson said while joining me for a lunch of diet coke and Hostess deep fried cherry pies.
+"I hear the big birds aren't showing you much love, James," Benson said while joining me for a lunch of diet coke and Hostess deep fried cherry pies.
 "Their squadron commander was spitting fire this morning at the wing staff meeting.
-You want some advice, Eddie?"
+You want some advice, James?"

 "Make sure you check under the hood before you start your truck and be sure to vary your routes to and from the office.
 You can never be too careful."